-Five things we’ve learned about the UK’s smallest businesses in 2016
+Five things we’ve learned about UK micro-businesses in 2017

-Most micro-business owners think the UK tax system benefits big businesses
+Micro-business owners are disheartened by the UK tax system

 - How to save on gas and electricity bills when you work from home